b-gent/test_recruitment_repo/README.md

 Hi!
 In this task, we would like you to show us that you can perform basic operations on reStructuredText (RST) files.

-If you have never worked with the RST format before, you will easily find resources online.
+If you have never worked with the RST format before, see [reStructuredText Primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) for an introduction.
 In the ``doc`` folder of this repository, you will also find some documentation files that are written using RST.
 They should give you a good idea how to handle this format.

 Note: RST files can be viewed and edited with any text editor, for example Notepad++.